Administrative and municipal divisions of Sevastopol: Divisions under the Ukrainian law

 South-eastern part of the city.
 Balaklava area (Ukrainian Balaklavsky area krymskotat.
-Balıqlava rayonı) – Administrative Region in the south and east of the territory of the Sevastopol city council.
-On the territory of the Balaklava district is the southernmost point of the Ukraine – Cape Sarych.
+Balıqlava rayonı) – Administrative Region in the south and east of the territory of the Sevastopol City Council.
+On the territory of the Balaklava district is the southernmost point of Ukraine – Cape Sarych.

 On the territory of the Balaklava district are 34 settlements (in brackets are the historical, to the renaming of the 1940s, the names of villages):

 Divisions under the Russian law

 Under the Russian law, the only administrative divisions of the federal city of Sevastopol are the districts, which are the same four districts used under the Ukrainian laws.
 Within the Russian municipal framework, however, the territory of the federal city of Sevastopol is divided into nine municipal okrugs and the Town of Inkerman.
 While individual municipal divisions are contained within the borders of the administrative districts as to not create difficulties between various levels of governance, they are not otherwise related to those administrative districts.